Theodore Kosloff: Early American tours

-By December 1912, Kosloff was reported to be the choreographic director of La Saison Russe, preparing a short run of American premiers of operas and ballets for Spring 1913 in New York, in coordination with Morris Gest.
+By December 1912, Kosloff was reported to be the choreographic director of La Saison Russe, preparing a short run of American premieres of operas and ballets for Spring 1913 in New York, in coordination with Morris Gest.
 The pre-season announcement promised Mussorgsky's Khovanshchina and Boris Godunov, Rimsky-Korsakov's Sadko and The Tsar's Bride, Anton Rubinstein's Demon, Alexander Borodin's Prince Igor and Mikhail Glinka's Ruslan and Lyudmila.

-Kosloff also worked steadily during his acting career as a choreographer and between 1912 and 1916 choreographed several Broadway musicals: The Passing Show of 1915 (1915–1916), A World of Pleasure (1915–1916) and See America First (1916).
-From 1918 through 1919 Kosloff also appeared on the stage as an actor in the revival of The Awakening.
+Gest later brought Kosloff to New York in 1915, where Kosloff staged ballets for the operetta Maid in America and choreographed all the dances for The Peasant Girl.
+He subsequently choreographed several Broadway musicals: The Passing Show of 1915 (1915–1916), A World of Pleasure (1915–1916), and See America First (1916).